SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental Live.md

 Most of these items can also be added or deleted in the driver.

 The driver uses **HTTP REST** commands to perform GET/POST commands based on the Elemental Live API.
-In addition, **SNMP** is used for the Elemental Live's traps and basic settings.Each polling request (HTTP/SNMP) command is performed every 10 seconds.
+In addition, **SNMP** is used for the Elemental Live's traps and basic settings.
+Each polling request (HTTP/SNMP) command is performed every 10 seconds.

 ### Ranges of the driver